AliceO2Group/simulation/docs/generators/generatorscustom.md

 are set correctly (see [here](README.md#generator-status-codes-flagging-particles-to-be-trackedtransported)).
 Hence, making sure that a particle will/won't be tracked and that it always has a correctly encoded status code is the responsibility of the user responsible for the custom generator implementation.

-If you derive from `GeneratorTGenerator` and neither override `Generator::importParticles` nor change `Generator::mParticles` yourself, note that all particles will be checked automatically for a correct status encodeing.
+If you derive from `GeneratorTGenerator` and neither override `Generator::importParticles` nor change `Generator::mParticles` yourself, note that all particles will be checked automatically for a correct status encoding.
 If it is found to be not encoded, the `TParticle`'s status code is **assumed to be the HepMC code**.
 In addition, only particles with a HepMC status of 1 will be tracked (that was the default behaviour of Run2 simulations).

 ## Tweak existing generators

-Of course, one can also derive from an aleady fully-functional genreator implementations, for instance from [`GeneratorPythia8](https://github.com/AliceO2Group/AliceO2/blob/dev/Generators/include/Generators/GeneratorPythia8.h) as it is done [here](https://github.com/AliceO2Group/O2DPG/blob/master/MC/config/PWGLF/pythia8/generator_pythia8_longlived.C).
+Of course, one can also derive from an already fully-functional generator implementations, for instance from [`GeneratorPythia8](https://github.com/AliceO2Group/AliceO2/blob/dev/Generators/include/Generators/GeneratorPythia8.h) as it is done [here](https://github.com/AliceO2Group/O2DPG/blob/master/MC/config/PWGLF/pythia8/generator_pythia8_longlived.C).

 ## Troubleshooting